Kmoto333/passcode-support/README.md

-# PassCode – Strong Password Generator
+# PassCode Creator – Strong Password Generator

 PassCode is a simple password generator designed to create strong and secure passwords directly on your device.